immobiliare/RealHTTP/Documentation/Introduction.md

 ## Introduction

-IndomioHTTP provides an elegant type-safe interface to build and execute HTTP request.
+RealHTTP provides an elegant type-safe interface to build and execute HTTP request.
 The goal of this project is to make simple and more swifty the Apple's built-in URL Loading System provided.

-At the core of our library you will found URLSession and URLSessionTask; IndomioHTTP just wrap them in a convenient and elegant box seamlessy adapts to the new Swift design goals.
+At the core of our library you will found URLSession and URLSessionTask; RealHTTP just wrap them in a convenient and elegant box seamlessy adapts to the new Swift design goals.
 No additional dependencies are part of the package.

-IndomioHTTP supports reactive programming by integrating Combine's publishers and subject.
+RealHTTP supports reactive programming by integrating Combine's publishers and subject.
 Future versions will also support the new Async/Await mechanism.

 [↑ INDEX](#introduction)

 ## Architecture Components

-IndomioHTTP defines the following main structures.
+RealHTTP defines the following main structures.

 For **HTTP Client**:

 - **HTTP Client**: the container where requests are executed (`HTTPClient` and `HTTPQueueClient`).
 - **HTTP Request**: defines a request along with its parameters, data and decode options.
-IndomioHTTP allows you to automatically define a decoder for data or simply get the raw response (`HTTPRequest<Object>` and `HTTPRawRequest`).
+RealHTTP allows you to automatically define a decoder for data or simply get the raw response (`HTTPRequest<Object>` and `HTTPRawRequest`).
 - **HTTP Response**: defines the raw response coming from server.
 This object encapsulate the data, result of validations and metrics informations (`HTTPRawResponse`).

 for **HTTP Stub**: